SDTC-CPMed/scDrugPrio/README.md

 scRNA-seq data for Crohn's disease patients were retrieved from GEO (GSE134809)[^3]

+scRNA-seq data for psoriatic arthritis can be retrieved from GEO (accession number pending).

 Other imported data included the download of DrugBank[^4], GWAScatalog[^5], Online mendelian inheritence of man (OMIM)[^6], human-mouse homologs from NCBI and the HUGO Gene Nomenclature Committee (HGNC) annotation system[^7].
 Furthermore, we included microarray data for rheumatoid arthritis from GSE55235[^8] and GSE93272[^9] as well as the HuRI PPIN[^10] for validation.
 Filtered versions of these data bases as well as meta-data for scRNA-seq files can be found in [data-raw](data-raw/) or on [figshare](https://figshare.com/s/d75d0136702ba324c1d2).
 For raw data sets we refer the reader to the original data sources.

 ## Example workflow